-- Lubrication motor (see below). - 2.
-Wheel, housing, and bolts on the entire fan should be checked for tightness. - 3.
-Any dirt accumulation on the wheel or in the housing should be removed to prevent unbalance and possible damage. - 4.
+- 1. Lubrication of bearings and motor (see below). - 2.
+Wheel, housing, bolts and set screws on the entire fan should be checked for tightness. - Any dirt accumulation on the wheel or in the 3. housing should be removed to prevent unbalance and possible damage. - 4.
+Isolation bases should be checked for freedom of movement and the bolts for tightness.
+Springs should be checked for breaks and fatigue.
+Rubber isolators should be checked for deterioration. - 5.
 Inspect fan impeller and housing looking for fatigue, corrosion, or wear.